-Thehis Measure M2 (M2) Project V- Community-Based Transit/Circulators Program establishes a competitive process to enable local jurisdictions to develop local bus community based local transit services that complement regional transit services, and meet needs in areas not adequately serviced by regional transit.
+The Measure M2 (M2) Project V- Community-Based Transit/Circulators Program establishes a competitive process to enable local jurisdictions to develop community based local transit services that complement regional transit services, and meet needs in areas not adequately serviced by regional transit.
 Projects must meet specific criteria in order to compete for funding through this program.
-In addition, local jurisdictions will be required to demonstrate the ability to provide funding match for capital ongoing local share operations maintenance of and non-Orange County Transportation Authority (OCTA) resources1.
+In addition, local jurisdictions will be required to demonstrate the ability to provide funding match for capital and ongoing local share of operations and maintenance using non-Orange County Transportation Authority (OCTA) resources1.
 Public-private partnerships2 are encouraged but not required.
 Local jurisdictions may partner with each other.